-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow aood governance practices.
+Sustainable investment means an investment economic activity that contributes to an environmental or objective, social provided that the investment does significantly harm any environmental or social objective and the investee governance follow that good companies practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
+The EU Taxonomy is a classification system down laid in Regulation (EU) 2020/852, establishing list environmentally sustainable economic activities.
+That Regulation does not include a list of sustainable socially economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.